List of Sputtering Targets for Low Radiation Building Glass

 List of sputtering targets for low radiation building glass

-that can be used for architectural glass coating, such as Ag, Ni / Cr, Sn (SnO2 film), Ti / TiO2 (TiO2 film), Zn (ZnO film), Si / SiAl (SiN film), ZnAl, ZnSn, ZnSnSb, Cr, Nb, Nb2O5 and other sputtering targets, as follows:
+Many sputtering targets can be used for architectural glass coatings, such as Ag, Ni / Cr, Sn (SnO2 film), Ti / TiO2 (TiO2 film), Zn (ZnO film), Si / SiAl (SiN film), ZnAl, ZnSn, ZnSnSb, Cr, Nb, Nb2O5 and other sputtering targets, as follows:

 Silver Sputtering Target

-Silver is a soft, lustrous element that belongs to the transition group of metals on the periodic table.
+Silver is a soft, lustrous element that belongs to the metals' transition group on the periodic table.
 It has a melting point of 962 ℃, a density of 10.5 g/cc, and vapor pressure of 10-4 Torr at 1,105 ℃.
 Silver has been used since ancient times in countless products.
 It is ductile, malleable, and the most electrically conductive of all metals.
 It is considered a precious metal and can be found in jewelry, solders, paints, and mirrors.
-It is evaporated under vacuum for the production of semiconductors, sensors, fuel cells, and optical coatings.
+It is evaporated under vacuum to produce semiconductors, sensors, fuel cells, and optical coatings

 Tin Sputtering Target

-Tin is a soft, malleable, ductile and highly crystalline silvery-white metal.
-When a bar of tin is bent, a crackling sound known as the "tin cry" can be heard from the twinning of the crystals.
-Tin melts at the low temperature of about 232 ℃(450 ℉), the lowest in group 14.
+Tin is a soft, malleable, ductile, and highly crystalline silvery-white metal.
+When a bar of tin is bent, a crackling sound is known as the "tin cry" can be heard from the crystals' twinning.
+Tin melts at a low temperature of about 232 ℃(450 ℉), the lowest in group 14.
 The melting point is further lowered to 177.3 ℃(351.1 ℉) for 11 nm par.

 Titanium Sputtering Target

-Titanium sputtering targets are common used in hardware tool coating, decorative coating, semicondutor components and Flat display coating.
-It is one of the core materials for preparing integrated circuits, and the purity usually require over 99.99%.
-AEM also can provide Titanium alloy targets such as tungsten titanium (W/Ti 90/10 wt%) sputtering target, which is an improtant material for semiconductor and solar industry.
-The density of W/Ti sputtering target we can reach over 14.24 g/cm3, and the purity can reach to 99.995%.
+Titanium sputtering targets are commonly used in hardware tool coating, decorative coating, semiconductor components, and flat display coating.
+It is one of the core materials for preparing integrated circuits, and purity usually requires over 99.99%.
+AEM offers Titanium alloy targets such as Tungsten titanium (W/Ti 90/10 wt%) sputtering target, an essential material for the semiconductor and solar industry.
+The W/Ti sputtering target density can reach over 14.24 g/cm3, and the purity can reach 99.995%.

 Zinc Sputtering Target

 Zinc is a bluish-white, lustrous, diamagnetic metal, though most common commercial grades of the metal have a dull finish.
-It is somewhat less dense than iron and has a hexagonal crystal structure, with a distorted form of hexagonal close packing, in which each atom has six nearest neighbors (at 265.9 pm) in its own plane and six others at a greater distance of 290.6 pm.
+It is somehow less dense than iron and has a hexagonal crystal structure, with a distorted form of close hexagonal packing.
+At the same time, each atom has six nearest neighbors (at 265.9 pm) in its plane and six others at a greater distance of 290.6 pm.
 The metal is hard and brittle at most temperatures but becomes malleable between 100 and 150 ℃.
 Above 210 ℃, the metal becomes brittle again and can be pulverized by beating.
 Zinc is a fair conductor of electricity.
 For a metal, zinc has relatively low melting (419.5 ℃) and boiling points (90).

 Silicon Sputtering Target

-With a relatively high thermal conductivity of 149 W•m-1•K-1, silicon conducts heat well.
-Silicon sputtering target mainly used in in reactive magnetron sputtering to deposit dielectric layers such as SiO2 and SiN.
-As an important functional film material, they have good hardness, optical, dielectric properties and wear resistance.
-The corrosion resistance of Si targets have broad application prospects in optical and microelectronics fields, and are currently widely used as functional materials in the world.
-Currently, it mainly used for LCD transparent conductive glass, architectural LOW-E glass and microelectronics industry.
+With a relatively high thermal conductivity of 149 Wm-1K-1, silicon conducts heat well.
+Silicon sputtering targets mainly used in reactive magnetron sputtering to deposit dielectric layers, such as SiO2 and SiN.
+As an essential functional film material, they have good hardness, optical, dielectric properties, and wear resistance.
+Si targets' corrosion resistance has broad application prospects in optical and microelectronics fields and is currently widely used as functional materials globally.
+Now, it is mainly used for LCD transparent conductive glass, architectural LOW-E glass, and the microelectronics industry.
 The silicon sputtering targets can be divided into two types: single crystal and polycrystalline.
-We produce planar silicon sputtering targets through Czochralski crystal growth method.
+We produce planar silicon sputtering targets through the Czochralski crystal growth method.